trans-travel/trans-travel/us/wv.md

 ## Jails / Prisons

- * Trans women are typically housed with men
+ * Trans women are required to be housed with men (updated Mar.
+17, 2025)
- * Trans men are typically housed with women
+ * Trans men are typically required to be housed with women (updated Mar.
+17, 2025)
- * Nonbinary people are typically be housed according to sex assigned at birth
+ * Nonbinary people are required to be housed according to sex assigned at birth (updated Mar.
+17, 2025).
  * The state has shown recent willingness to prohibit some trans medical care for inmates, including defending such choices in court.